-Claim by Department of Homeland Security and FBI About Russian Hacking Is Fake News
+Was Claim by Department of Homeland Security and FBI About Russian Hacking Fake News?

 |

-Claim by Department of Homeland Security and FBI About Russian Hacking Is Fake News
+Was Claim by Department of Homeland Security and FBI About Russian Hacking Fake News?

 Posted on Dec 31, 2016

-Note: Editor’s note: David Spring, M. Ed., is a retired college instructor from Seattle who specializes in website design and security.
-This article has been very lightly edited at Truthdig; its information was not affected.
-The opinions expressed are those of the writer.